ArtTucker/mental_health_and_economics/README.md

 - The main limitation of random forest is that many trees can make the algorithm too slow and ineffective for real-time predictions.
 - Since a random forest combines multiple decision trees, it becomes more difficult to interpret.<br>

-To improve our classification we also run an oversampling model.
+To improve our classification we also run an oversampling model using a logistic regression model.
 It adjusts the class distribution of a data set (the ratio between the different classes/categories represented) by randomly duplicating examples from the minority class and adding them to the training dataset.
-Doing so should help to achieve a better predictions accuracy score.
+Doing so should help to achieve a better prediction's accuracy score.

 - Model improvements, changes, additional training:<br>

-To keep improving our model, we will keep refining our features and might add some more if it helps to boost our predictions accuracy.
+To keep improving our model, we will keep refining our features.
+More have been added as a test, and the accuracy score improves (+2%) and will keep improving as more information are added.
+That said, the link between the new feature and the primary target is not as strong and while improving the performance of the model, it doesn't add more pertinence in comparison of the model with original feature.
 We stop using under-sampling as it did not help to improve our model.
 Indeed, under-sampling can result in dropping a lot of information.
 Even if this dropped information belongs to the majority class, it is useful information for a modeling algorithm.<br>

 Our model is actually divided on 75% training data and 25% testing data.